-Regarding the impact of her VI on her professional and public life, "[I am] an ambassador every time I step outside... you're going to talk to people more, so you'd better be good at it.
+Regarding the impact of her vision impairment on her professional and public life, she says, "I am an ambassador every time I step outside... you're going to talk to people more, so you'd better be good at it.
 I try to make people comfortable with humour."
 She employs a range of strategies at work and in public, including listening carefully to passers-by to determine who to ask for assistance, knowing what information she needs to request and using a range of technology.
 She and her blind friends occasionally share strategies and systems they employ to stay independent.

-When asked how they've managed her VI's impact on their relationship, J laughed, "It's meant I've lived with a lot of [guide dogs]!"
-RM stated, "There is compromise... our activities are modified... but still quite a good quality... [when we travel] we plan itineraries we can both do...
+When asked how they've managed the impact of her vision impairment on their relationship, her partner John laughed, "It's meant I've lived with a lot of [guide dogs]!"
+Ramona stated, "There is compromise... our activities are modified... but still quite a good quality... [when we travel] we plan itineraries we can both do...
 We talk about how we'll manage something... and we have our own activities...
 I guess I am dependent on him in some ways- he's my dressing mirror- and as we've grown together I've learnt to ask for what I need.
 We've worked out our own strategies... he'll say 'hands in' if I'm leaning on the table and the food's arrived."